Red X iconGreen tick iconYellow tick icon

 The Master of Teaching and Learning (MTchgLn) is a one-year intensive postgraduate degree for those who have already graduated with a bachelor's degree, or approved equivalent.

 This evidence-based programme may be endorsed in either Early Childhood, Primary or Secondary Education.
-You will study education and pedagogy (teaching in a New Zealand context and diversity and inclusion) and curriculum studies relevant to your chosen endorsement.
-You will complete a minimum of 80 days supervised professional practice in education settings, leading to evidence-based inquiry, and also attend Noho Marae.
+You will study education, the pedagogy of teaching, and curriculum studies relevant to your chosen endorsement.
+You will complete a minimum of 80 days supervised professional experience in education settings, leading to evidence-based inquiry, and also attend wānaka marae.

 Academic requirements for admission to the programme